 1. PICK THE RIGHT RACE FOR YOU

 The first step I recommend you to take is to choose a race.
 Knowing your goal will make it easier to pick the right gear and focus on a specific training plan.

 There are a couple of things you should look for:

 - Distance: I would highly recommend that you start with a short event like a Super Sprint (0.25 mi swim – 6.2 mi bike – 1.6 mi run) or a Sprint distance triathlon (double the distance).
 It is long enough that you will get challenged, but not too long that it would require a lot of preparation.
 For details about all the different triathlon distances, check out this article.

 - Date: Try to find a race ideally 2 to 4 months after you start training.
 I personally think it gives you enough time to get fitter and not enough time to worry too much about it.

 - Pool vs. Open Water swim: The vast majority of triathlons are in open water (lake, sea, river).
 Be aware that swimming in those environments with hundreds of people around you is really different than your standard pool training.
 As we will see in step 5, you can definitely practice it.
 If you are not really a confident swimmer, one option is to look for a triathlon with a pool swim.

 - Local race: Travelling to different locations for races is one of the aspects I love about triathlon.
 I would, however, not recommend it for your first race.
 It adds some complexity that you don’t really need (transport, hotels, luggage).
 The easiest option is definitely to find a local race.

-If you need help finding a triathlon race, have a look at the race calendar I have created through a desktop or using the My Tri World app on the Play Store and Apple Store.
+If you need help finding a triathlon race, have a look at the race calendar I have created.

 2. CHOOSE A GOOD TRAINING PLAN